-1. Inspectors may, for the purposes of monitoring or enforcing compliance with the rules, regulations and procedures of the Authority and the terms of the Exploitation Contract:
+1. Inspectors may, for the purposes of monitoring or enforcing compliance with the rules, regulations and procedures of the Authority and the terms of the Exploitation Contract [in accordance with applicable Standard and taking into account the relevant Guidelines]:

-(a) question any person [who is deemed relevant by the Inspector and is] engaged by the Contractor in the conduct of Exploitation activities on any matter [regulated by] the rules, regulations and procedures of the Authority relate;
+(a) [reasonably] question any person who is deemed relevant by the Inspector and is engaged by the Contractor in the conduct of [Exploitation activities] / [activities under the Exploitation Contract] on any matter [regulated by] the rules, regulations and procedures of the Authority relate;

-(a) bis conduct an announced or unannounced, remote, virtual or onsite visit to the ship and installations used by the Contractor;
+(a) bis conduct an announced or unannounced, remote, virtual or onsite visit to the ship and Installations [or office premises] used by the Contractor [in accordance with regulation 96bis];

-(b) Subject to any legal requirement, obligation or duty that would prevent disclosure:
+[]

-(i) require any person who has control over, or custody of, any document, whether in electronic form or in hard copy, including a plan, book or record, to produce a copy of that document to the Inspector immediately or at any other [reasonable] time and place required by the Inspector in writing;
+(i) require any person who has control over, or custody of, any document, whether in electronic form or in hard copy, including a plan, book or record, to [preserve and] produce a copy of that document to the Inspector [] or at any other reasonable time and place required by the Inspector in writing;

 (ii) bis inspect any relevant documents or items which are necessary to monitor the Contractor’s compliance, all other recorded data and samples and any ship or Installation engaged [in Exploitation activities and activities related to such Exploitation activities in the Area] including its log, equipment, records and facilities and question personnel.

-(iii) [ [seize] documents, articles, substance or any part or sample of such for [further] examination or analysis that the Inspector may reasonably require;]
+(iii) [ [seize] [acquire copies of] documents, articles, substances or any part or sample of such for [further] examination or analysis that the Inspector may reasonably require;]

+[(iv) take pictures, audio or video footage, or obtain contractor recordings necessary to document and substantiate Contractor’s compliance or failure to comply with agreements, terms and conditions.
+Inspectors shall have access to any area needed to obtain documentation needed in the course of an inspection or investigation.]

-(c) request from any person referred to in subparagraph (b) above the reason for any entry or non-entry in any document over which that person has custody or control;
+(c) request from any person referred to in subparagraphs above the reason for any entry or non-entry in any document over which that person has custody or control;

-(d) examine any document produced under subparagraph (b) and make a copy of it or take an extract from it;
+(d) examine any document produced under subparagraphs [above] and make a copy of it or take an extract from it;

-(e) inspect [and/or test] any machinery or equipment under the supervision of the Contractor or its agents or employees that, in the Inspector’s opinion, is being or is intended to be used for the purposes of the Exploitation activities;
+(e) inspect [or require testing of] [,and preserving,] any machinery or equipment under the supervision of the Contractor or its agents or employees that, in the Inspector’s opinion, is being or is intended to be used for the purposes of the Exploitation activities [without interfering with the production and operation of the Contractor];

-[(g) [label] representative samples or [acquire] copies of assays of such samples from any ship or equipment used for or in connection with the Exploitation activities that the Inspector may reasonably require;]
+[(g) label representative samples or [acquire] copies of assays of such samples from any ship or equipment used for or in connection with the Exploitation activities that the Inspector may reasonably require;]

-(h) require the Contractor to carry out such procedures in respect of any equipment used for or in connection with the Exploitation activities as may be deemed [reasonably] necessary by the Inspector; and,
+(h) require the Contractor to carry out such procedures in respect of any equipment used for or in connection with the Exploitation activities as may be deemed necessary by the Inspector; and,

-[(h) bis issue a “do not disturb notice”, in writing, in order to allow the further inspection, examination or measurement of, or the conducting of tests concerning, any ship, Installations, equipment or facilities engaged in Exploitation activities and activities related to such Exploitation activities in the Area.]
+[(h) bis issue a [“do not disturb notice”]/[stop work order, component shut-in, or Facility shut-in], in writing, in order to allow the further inspection, examination or measurement of, or the conducting of tests concerning, any ship, Installations, equipment or facilities engaged [or used] in Exploitation activities and activities related to such Exploitation activities in the Area.]

+[(h)ter. make recommendations to the Compliance Committee for increased oversight of facilities and operators that require special onsite inspections or attention based on their history of serious injuries or fatalities, pollution events, and inspection findings, or other appropriate actions related to systematic violations.]

-(i) perform any other prescribed function of the Authority as its representative in accordance with written authorization of the Council.
+(i) perform any other prescribed function of the Authority as its representative [in accordance with written authorization of the Council.]

 [3.
-Before an Inspector may seize any document under subparagraph 1(f) above, the Contractor may copy it.]
+Before an Inspector may seize any document under [regulation 96bis, paragraph 3]above, the Contractor may copy it.]